asift91/Manual_Migration/option1.md

             ```

         - Importing the moodle Database to Azure moodle DB.
+            - Before importing database, should have database details handy.

             -   Import the on-premises database to Azure Database for MySQL.
             - Create a database to import on-premises database.
                 ```